 - Add the beef stock, anise, cloves, garlic powder, soy sauce, and pepper.

-- Simmer for 10 minutes or until the cabbage is throughly cooked and tender.
+- Simmer for 10 minutes or until the cabbage is thoroughly cooked and tender.

 - Stir in the cilantro and basil.

 - Taste and add salt if necessary (May need it if you used low sodium soy sauce).

 - Remove the cinnamon stick and the star anise.

 - Add to 4 bowls, squeeze a lime wedge over each serving.